Ladder99/ladder99/docs/pages/run-ladder99.md

 # Run Ladder99

-Ladder99 comes with an example setup that pulls data from a LIVE Mazak CNC machine, and the local/host computer.
+Ladder99 comes with an example setup that pulls data from a live Mazak CNC machine, and the local/host computer.

 ## Build Services